-Boosted Decision Trees
+AdaBoost Boosted Decision Trees

-Past the first one, each iterative boosted decision tree (classifier) is trained on the 'same' events.
+• Past the first one, each iterative boosted decision tree (classifier) is trained on the 'same' events.
 But now, the events have weights according to whether they were previously wrongly classified.
+Also, the regions have weights (W1, W2, W3 in the example below) corresponding to the classification error.

-Boosted Decision Trees
+AdaBoost Boosted Decision Trees